kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 	Name string
 }

-// PodGroup represents a set of pods with a common scheduling policy. type PodGroup struct {
+// PodGroupTemplate represents a template for a set of pods with a common policy. type PodGroupTemplate struct {
     // Name is a unique identifier for the PodGroup within the Workload.
     // It must be a DNS label.
 This field is immutable.
     //
     // +required
     Name string

-	// Policy defines the scheduling policy for this PodGroup.
+    // SchedulingPolicy defines the scheduling policy for this PodGroupTemplate.
     //
     // +required
-	Policy PodGroupPolicy
+    SchedulingPolicy PodGroupSchedulingPolicy
 }

-// PodGroupPolicy defines the scheduling configuration for a PodGroup. type PodGroupPolicy struct {
+// PodGroupSchedulingPolicy defines the scheduling configuration for a PodGroup. type PodGroupSchedulingPolicy struct {
     // Basic specifies that the pods in this group should be scheduled using
     // standard Kubernetes scheduling behavior.
     //
     // +optional
     // +oneOf=PolicySelection
     Basic *BasicSchedulingPolicy

     // Gang specifies that the pods in this group should be scheduled using
     // all-or-nothing semantics.
     //
     // +optional
     // +oneOf=PolicySelection
     Gang *GangSchedulingPolicy
 }

 // BasicSchedulingPolicy indicates that standard Kubernetes